buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 We propose:

 - Add `targets` section to the `builder.toml` schema, this will keep consistency for end-users to understand how to define multi-architecture.
+Adding more than one target to the `builder.toml` will be considered by `pack` as an acknowledgement of the desired to generate multi-arch [Builders](https://buildpacks.io/docs/concepts/components/builder/).

-The new schema will be similar to:
+The new schema will be
+similar to:
 ```toml
 # Buildpacks to include in builder,